Download the app on Google Play

 3. Enter your Facebook username and password and click Log In.

-1. In the Join our Community page click on the Login With Google
+1. In the Join our Community page click on the Google button.

 2. You will be shown the pop-up message with your current google account or you can tap Use another account and enter the other email.

-1. In the Join Our Community page enter your email address and password and press on the option Create Account
+1. In the Join Our Community click the envelope button and inthe next Login page enter your email address and password and press on the option Create Account

 * When entering your email please make sure there are no spaces before or after your email, because it will be read as invalid.